Lead Testing Vancouver WA

 Symptoms of lead poisoning include abdominal pain, constipation, headaches, irritability, fatigue, numbness or tingling, memory loss, and many others.
 In the case of high exposure, more severe symptoms can occur, requiring emergency care.
 Symptoms include vomiting, seizures, severe abdominal pain, and even going into a coma.

-At Advantage Environmental Inc, our goal is to protect the public, and that is why we offer lead testing for Vancouver and Portland home and business owners.
+At Advantage Environmental Inc, our goal is to protect the public, and that is why we offer lead, mold, asbestos, and air testing for Vancouver and Portland home and business owners.
 Our technicians perform these tests quickly and provide you with accurate results so you can take the appropriate measures to keep your family safe.

 Lead In Paint